Court blocks some of Los Angeles DA’s progressive policies

 “The court ruled as we expected in holding that the district attorney cannot order his prosecutors to ignore laws that protect the public from repeat offenders,” the union said in a statement.
 “The court ruled that the district attorney’s policy violated the law to benefit criminal defendants and ordered him to comply with the law.
 This ruling protects the communities which are disproportionately affected by higher crime rates and those who are victimized.”

 Gascon initially issued a blanket directive ending all sentencing enhancements.
-After blowback from crime victims and rank-and-file prosecutors, though, he revised the policy to allow enhancements in extraordinary circumstances in hate crimes, elder abuse, child abuse, sexual abuse, sext trafficking and financial crimes.
+After blowback from crime victims and rank-and-file prosecutors, though, he revised the policy to allow enhancements in extraordinary circumstances in hate crimes, elder abuse, child abuse, sexual abuse, sex trafficking and financial crimes.

 Enhancements run the gamut from so-called three strikes offenses, where a third serious or violent felony can lead to a life sentence, to special circumstances like use of a gun in a murder case that bring a life term without possibility of parole.
 Other enhancements can add years to a prison sentence if proven at trial.